mathieu-benoit/acm-workshop/content/onlineboutique/set-up-dns.md

 ob-team1.endpoints.acm-workshop-464-gke.cloud.goog: PROVISIONING
 ```
 {{% notice note %}}
-Wait for the `ManagedCertificate` to be provisioned.
-This usually takes about 30 minutes.
+This usually takes about 30 minutes for the `ManagedCertificate` to be provisioned.
+You can continue with the rest of the lab while it's provisioning.
 {{% /notice %}}

 List the GitHub runs for the **GKE cluster configs** repository `cd ~/$GKE_CONFIGS_DIR_NAME && gh run list | grep $ONLINEBOUTIQUE_NAMESPACE`: